You need to be 18 to sell on Facebook Marketplace, but it can still be an ideal way to help your teen make money. Here’s what you need to know.

-Users under 18 can still use Facebook Marketplace to browse and purchase items, but they are not allowed to sell items.
+Under-18s can still use Facebook Marketplace to browse and purchase items.
+They’re just not allowed to sell on the platform.

-For more than 70% of kids, earning their own money is very important, according to GoHenry's latest Youth Economy Report, and selling online can be ideal if your child is too young for a traditional part-time job.
+For more than 70% of kids, earning their own money is very important, according to GoHenry's latest Youth Economy Report.
+Selling online can be ideal if your child is too young for a traditional part-time job.

 Related: Ways for teens to make money online

-However, under 18s can’t sell on Facebook Marketplace, so they will need to sell through a parent's account with their approval and knowledge.
+But as under-18s can’t sell on Facebook Marketplace, they’ll need to sell through a parent's account with their approval and knowledge.